Antlerless Deer Permit

 There is no fee to apply to the antlerless deer permit lottery.
 After the lottery drawing, successful applicants must claim and purchase the permit for $12 (plus $2 agent fee).

 Proceeds from the antlerless deer permit fee will help fund the purchase and management of deer wintering areas (DWAs), primarily in northern Maine.
 Deer wintering areas are a critical habitat for white-tailed deer living at the northern end of their range.

-How to Apply for an Antlerless Deer Permit
+How to Apply to the Antlerless Deer Permit Lottery

 Apply to the annual Antlerless Deer Permit Lottery